Starting tailoring business small-scale in Nigeria, things you need to know. Tailoring or fashion designing is a small business and an employment.

 Ten reasons why a fashion designer or a tailoring business is called a small-scale business

-Starting a tailoring business mall-scale does not require multiple outlets
+Starting tailoring business small-scale does not require multiple outlets

 A tailoring business is called a small business because, it is a type of business that is not likely to have multiple outlets or in different locations.
 Size and space does not limit the ability to start a tailoring business.
 In fact, many tailoring businesses are home sewing business.